DataDog/hiring-engineers/answers.md

 <img src="figures/Level1_install your first Datadog Agent.png" alt="Install Datadog Agent" width="600">

-Enter the one-step install insructions at the command line to initiate installation:
+Enter the one-step install instructions at the command line to initiate installation:

 <img src="figures/Level1_install on ubuntu.png" alt="Begin Installation" width="600">

 * Bonus question: In your own words, what is the Agent?

 The Agent is that part of Datadog's service that lives on a client's host(s) and collects system and application data.
-It's responsible for collecting basic system metrics (e.g. cpu usage, memory, disk I/O, network latency), checking which services are set to be monitored (i.e. what integrations has the client configured), aggregating custom metrics and events from a client's applications and infrastructure, and sending data to Datadog's intake servers via HTTPS.
+It's responsible for collecting basic system metrics (e.g. cpu usage, memory, disk I/O, network latency), checking which services are set to be monitored (i.e. what integrations has the client configured), aggregating custom metrics and events from a client's applications and infrastructure, and reliably sending the data to Datadog's intake servers via HTTPS.

 It is an open-source, python-based service designed for simple, potentially automated set-up and integration with modern devops stacks.
 That means it works on all modern operating systems, on a variety of platforms (e.g. virtual machines, containers, cloud platforms), and with a variety of configurable [integrations](https://www.datadoghq.com/product/integrations/) for popular devops tools (e.g. web servers, databases, message queues, code repositories) allowing its monitoring capabilities to be tailored to clients' needs.